ultraDevs/powerful-blocks/readme.txt

 * Custom Easing
 * Custom Attributes
 * Wrapper Link
-* Prebuilt Templates and some more cool features coming soon InshAllah.
+* Prebuilt Templates and some more cool features are coming soon InshAllah!

 > 🚀  [Get The PRO Version](https://powerfulblocks.com/pricing)